fiwippi/spotify-sync/README.md

 The client also provided functionality to connect with the server and create, update or delete user accounts.
 This is authenticated with the Server and Admin keys where the Server Key can only authenticate the creation of accounts whereas the Admin Key can authenticate creation, deletion or updating.

+## Docker
+- If running the provided docker image, the port will always be 8096.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.